 This manual was initially developed as an internal, living document for UN Women Training Centre personnel.
-It has now been revised in order to provide practical guidance and information to all actors developing training for gender equality, including other UN personnel and representatives from civil society organizations and governments.
+It has now been revised on two occasions in order to provide practical guidance and information to all actors developing training for gender equality, including other UN personnel and representatives from civil society organizations and governments.
+It also draws on the analytical work developed in the Working Paper Series on training for gender equality.